Kadee80/mobile_apps/Week03/HW.md

+### Announcement: Next Week's classes will be held via Zoom.

+Please keep your eyes peeled for an email to schedule each Zoom class with a link to the meeting.

-# HW Due Tuesday Week04
+## HW Due Tuesday Week04

 Make your own reusable component in the `components/` folder and a page that demos usage in the `pages/` folder.
 If you are having a hard time coming up with ideas take a look at Bootstrap or some other framework for ideas.